 - “6-Hour Contract,” if applicable, for commencement participation (see Commencement Participation for further information).

-- Attendance2 at commencement.
+- Attend2 the commencement ceremony.
 Permission to graduate in absentia must be obtained from the Dean of the College.

 Students should review their specific major requirements as listed in this catalog.
 Some majors require a higher cumulative GPA for graduation.